 Monofilament stretches by up to 25% which means the line is capable of great shock absorption when you set the hook.
 Mono is typically also the cheapest in cost when compared to other fishing lines.
 Some downsides to mono is the lack of sensitivity due to its stretchy nature, along with sensitivity issues it’s also weaker in terms of tensile strength.

 If the name Fluorocarbon seems familiar to you, it’s because it’s used in everything from teflon to freon and many other products and materials on the market today.
-It covers a broad family of compounds which include carbon, chlorine and fluorine.
 Like mono it is extruded into a single strand, but unlike mono the molecules of Fluorocarbon line are more densely packed together, making the line heavier and stronger than mono.

 Some of the downsides to fluoro are that its harder to manage due to its stiffness.
 That makes the line gain “memory” and will coil after its been wrapped around a reel for an extended period of time.
 A line with too much memory can cause issues if you need to fix a tangle on your spool while your in the water or on shore.